AzuritBadger/PVEDiscordDark/README.md

 <p align="center">Everything is dark, including the graphs, context menus and all in between!
 Eyes need not be fried.</p>
 The theme now runs its own JavaScript code which patches the colors for certain components (and charts).
 This approach is much better, and safer than what was used previously.

+## Changes in this Fork:
+The colors are replaced with GitHubs palette since I prefer them over Discord.
+Orange and red are not changed yet, as well as some images.
+This is beacause I just wanted to test how the theme would look with a different palette.

 ## Installation
 The installation is done via the CLI utility.
 Run the following commands on the PVE node serving the Web UI: